stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"I suspect it's like why I called them a villain because the way they announced they were going to do it involved a financial partnership with CloudFlare." by @[nyquildotorg](https://twitter.com/nyquildotorg/status/1147206155367661569)

+"I'm not sure how Mozilla DOH works, but if they are just teaming up with CloudFlare or Google, how does DOH enhances privacy?
+Why would CF or Google getting your entire DNS history, be "better" than your ISP getting it?" by @[JeroenJacobs79](https://twitter.com/JeroenJacobs79/status/1147141410791002113)

+"No more lobstering for me.
+I decided to add ips-v4  in my gateway and reject any traffic from/to their networks." by @[empatogen](https://twitter.com/empatogen/status/1146454813137391616)

 "Don't panic, don't panic! just Cloudflare going down.... wtf... ok yea let's panic." by @[RiseofLex88](https://twitter.com/RiseofLex88/status/1146052613747572738)

 "502!
 Lots of websites are down duo to Cloudflare is down.
 Websites like Skillshare, Udemy, Upwork, and many more sites.
 According to this site, it’s 9.6% of the web is most likely down right now." by @[WittrupMatilde](https://twitter.com/WittrupMatilde/status/1146055654487949312)